A fifteen minute quickie interview and clips show, similar in content to They've

 usually the hosts talking to practically any pop star on the plugging trail.
 However,

-the late eighties was a time when interviewers were being less referential to stars,
+the late eighties was a time when interviewers were becoming less referential to

-making them look, and maybe feel, ordinary.
-Previously interviewers had to suck up
+stars, making them look, and maybe feel, ordinary.
+Previously interviewers had to

-to them, thanking them for their precious time and acknowledging that the interview
+suck up to them, thanking them for their precious time and acknowledging that the

-opportunity was a "privilege."
-From the punk era era onwards the public had become
+interview opportunity was a "privilege."
+From the punk era era onwards the public

-Luckily, the O Zone was there for Brit Pop and the show talked to all the most incomprehensible and surly of the bands.
+Luckily, the O Zone was there for Brit Pop and the show talked to all the most incomprehensible and surly of the bands, and those tasked with this unenviable job were Jamie Theakston, Jayne Middlemiss, Andi Peters and Rajesh Mirchandani.

-Radio Times never give the show much promotion, at the beginning calling it a 'music
+Radio Times never gave the show much promotion, at the beginning calling it a 'music

 magazine', later upgraded to 'Fast-

-The show was sent up in the late 1990s by UK Play's Rock Profile, starring Matt Lucas and David Walliams, and hosted by The O Zone's Jamie Theakston.
+The show was spoofed in the late 1990s by UK Play's Rock Profile, starring Matt Lucas and David Walliams, and hosted by The O Zone's Jamie Theakston.